VIS490/VIS-490-Sprint2/README.md

 - You need add these variables in the ``Config Vars in Heroku``
 - These will enable you to make Hasura GraphQL Queries and Mutations
 - The next is to make your DB tables in Hasura
-- ``tables_ddl.pdf`` this a file with all the Tables which can be used to make the Database
+- ``schema.json`` this a file with all the Tables which can be used to make the Database
-- Use the SQL file to make your tables
+- Use the GraphQL playground with this file.

 ## Run the App
 - Open the App in VSCODE or any other editor
 - Run Commands